2026 United States House of Representatives elections in Texas: District 23

-The 23rd district covers southwestern Texas, including the Big Bend, the southern and western San Antonio suburbs, and the southwestern El Paso suburbs.
+The new 23rd district covers southwestern Texas, including the Big Bend, and stretches eastward through Del Rio and Uvalde to the northern San Antonio suburbs including the west side of Stone Oak, Shavano Park and Camp Bullis with a small finger extending eastward to Lackland AFB in southwest San Antonio, and also westward to the eastern fringes of the El Paso suburbs.
 The incumbent is Republican Tony Gonzales, who was re-elected with 62.3% of the vote in 2024.
+Democrats are targeting the majority Hispanic district, which has a one-third White minority, and gave Donald Trump and Ted Cruz 56.8% and 52.9% of the vote, respectively, in 2024.